-The latissimus dorsi is considered a muscle of thoracic brachial motion.
-It has attachments to the lower six vertebral spinous processes anterior to the attachment of the trapezius on the spinous processes.
-Through the thoracolumbar fascia latissimus dorsi attaches to the lumbar and sacral spinous processes and supraspinous ligament.
+The latissimus dorsi is considered a muscle of contributing to both thoracic and brachial (i.e. arm) motion.
+The muscle has attachments to the lower six vertebral spinous processes anterior to the attachment of the trapezius on the spinous processes.
+Through the thoracolumbar fascia latissimus dorsi attaches to the lumbar and sacral spinous processes (T6 to S5 levels), and the supraspinous ligament.
 Other attachments of the muscle include the posterior iliac crest, lower three to four ribs where it interdigitates with the external oblique muscle and inferior angle of the scapula.
-The muscle fibers are situated in many different orientations with the uppermost fibers almost horizontally oriented and the lower fibers much more vertically oriented on the thorax.
+The muscle fibers are situated in various orientations with the uppermost fibers almost horizontally oriented and the lower fibers much more vertically oriented on the thorax.
 As the muscle fibers extend toward the axilla, the fibers wind around the anterior aspect of the teres major muscle to insert as a flat tendon on the floor of the intertubercular sulcus.
 As the fibers coalesce to insert on the humerus, the fascicles twist around each other such that the most superior fibers at midline insert on the lowest part of the sulcus and the lower fibers at midline insert higher in the sulcus.
 The latissimus dorsi attachment on the intertubercular sulcus extends farther superiorly than does the attachment of the teres major on the lateral lip of the sulcus.

 Through the anterior attachment on the humerus, the latissimus dorsi acts with teres major and pectoralis major to adduct and medially rotate the humerus.
 Latissimus dorsi, along with teres major and the sternal head of pectoralis major, is also active in the extension of the humerus.
 Extension and adduction will be strongest when the motion is started from a position of partial flexion or abduction or a combination of the two motions.
 The muscle is also active in moving the trunk forward and upward when the upper extremities are fixed overhead, as in climbing or performing an activity such as a chin up.
 Research has also demonstrated that the latissimus dorsi is also active during deep inspiration and with forceful respiratory functions such as coughing and sneezing.